 I always look forward to snowmobiling there again.
 Why?
 Because Abitibi-Témiscamingue embraces winter.
-And each time I return, another awesome riding adventure reconfirms why this snowy western region made my top 5 list of favourite Quebec destinations…
+And each time I return, another awesome riding adventure reconfirms it.
+That’s why this snowy western region made my top 5 list of favourite Quebec destinations…

 Location, Location, Location

 Abitibi-Témiscamingue benefits from the significant advantage of favourable geographic positioning.
 Its northerly location virtually guarantees early snow.
 And a long season that can last until early April.
 This positioning also avoids or considerably reduces the negative impacts of the rain and thaw.
-Weather that seem to be becoming more prevalent to the south.
+Conditions that seem to be becoming more prevalent to the south.
 As a result, Abitibi-Témiscamingue usually delivers exceptional trail riding earlier than most other places.
 And often when others are skunked for snow in season.

 In fact, its southern-most town, Témiscaming (near North Bay) is less than a 5-hour trailer from the GTA at the posted speed limit.
 Depending on the snow line, another hour gets you to Ville Marie.
 And one more to Rouyn-Noranda (near Kirkland Lake) where we staged for this tour.
 What’s more, each of these towns is also accessible from Ontario by snowmobile for those who choose to ride in.

 Abitibi-Témiscamingue Embraces Winter In Many Ways

 Abitibi-Témiscamingue embraces winter in every way.
 The snowy season is part of its culture.
 It’s hard-wired into the DNA of its residents, municipalities and society.
-This is a region that lives for winter and is more than willing to share it with others.
+So, this is a region that lives for winter and is more than willing to share it with others.

 Nine hard-working clubs operate 3,700 kilometres of groomed snowmobile trails.
-Numerous warm up shacks offer snowmobilers rest stops and shelter.
-Their tourism office actively promotes snowmobiling (see new app below).
+Their numerous warm up shacks offer snowmobilers rest stops and shelter.
+The regional tourism office actively promotes snowmobiling (see new app below).
 And plentiful hospitality services eagerly welcome snowmobilers.
 That’s why Abitibi-Témiscamingue is a sure cure for the winter blues.
 Or to see what snowmobiling in Quebec is really all about.